Gladys Castillo: Biography

 "...a bad example by the national magistrate which has dealt a severe blow to the family institution in Venezuela."
-The bishops noted that the presidential divorce scandal in Venezuelan history.
+The bishops noted that the presidential divorce scandal was a first in Venezuelan history.

-For her part, Castillo later expressed relief to be free her husband's infidelity.
+For her part, Castillo later expressed relief to be free from her husband's infidelity.
 By 1988, she had privately concluded that the end of her marriage would not harm her family or her children.

 Gladys Castillo died on 25 March 2021, at the age of 98.